Frequently Asked Questions

 When do we teach swimming?

-Swimming is (at the moment) part of the National Curriculum and children in Year 3 have ten 30-minute swimming lessons in the summer term at Godalming Leisure Centre.
-There may be ca actch up programme offered to Year 6 pupils who cannot swim 25m.
+Swimming is part of the National Curriculum and children in Year 3 have ten 30-minute swimming lessons in the summer term at Godalming Leisure Centre.
+There may be cactch up programme offered to Year 6 pupils who cannot swim 25m.
 The costs of instruction and travel need to be met so parents are asked to contribute.
-Even if your child can swim, these lessons are excellent exercise.
+Even if your child can already swim, then these lessons are excellent exercise.